merijnvervoorn/UvA-CSSci-LaTeX-Template/README.md

 The main.tex file is the main file (No shit, Sherlock).
 This file references the other .tex files.
 For referencing I use the apacite package, this follows APA 6th Edition rules.
 You can find more about the package via [apacite.pdf](apacite.pdf).
 Use "A study \cite{lastname2025entry}..." for citations, or "In a study by Lastname \citeyear{lastname2025entry}..." for intext citations.

+The standard setting is to show the showcase.tex file.
+If you want to write a paper yourself, change the main.tex file to reference text.tex instead of the current showcase.tex file.

 ## 🔨 Customization

 You can modify the files to suit your preferences: